Call ADT

 So now, the final verdict – Is ADT a good security system?
 There’s no question that it is.
 It offers high-quality professional installation along with sturdy equipment, it has the largest network of monitoring centers in the industry, and it has partnered with top brands like Google Nest to further improve its security system.
 It also offers solid complementary pieces, like the intuitive ADT app and the customizable web dashboard.
 Objectively speaking, ADT offers almost everything a homeowner needs to protect their home.

 It’s not perfect, of course.
-I wouldn’t recommend it if you’re renting or living in an apartment because of the long-term contract and professional installation.
+We wouldn’t recommend it if you’re renting or living in an apartment because of the long-term contract and professional installation.
 It’s also not the cheapest option around.
 Especially if you finance your equipment, you’re looking at a monthly bill of $60 or more.
 If you’re looking to pay less, take a look at SimpliSafe’s prices or even Cove’s packages.
 Those are more affordable, but keep in mind that you’d be sacrificing some of the more premium features you can get from ADT.

 Ultimately, it’s your call.
 ADT is a well-rounded security system, so if you think it’s the right system for you, it has our seal of approval.